oak-hu/oak-hu.github.io/content/2024-2025/Knowledge of Meaning.md

 (Someone asks a discussion on why you can't assimilate declaratives to imperatives.
 But declaratives-first is just, as a matter of fact, a much more successful and promising research program than the hypothesized imperatives-first alternative.)

+I wonder what the imperative mood in other languages looks like.
+Could be a challenge to the assimilation!

 ### 5. Declarative sentences

 * 'No one would assign truth-conditions to "let's go"'.
 (But why not? '[You] let us go' is true iff the audience does let them go.)